grubby14/hue/docs/docs-site/content/developer/connectors/_index.md

 #### JDBC

-With the JDBC proxy, query editor with any JDBC compatible database.
-View the [JDBC connector](https://github.com/cloudera/hue/blob/master/desktop/libs/notebook/src/notebook/connectors/jdbc.py).
+With the JDBC proxy, the query editor can connect to any JDBC compatible database.
+View the [JDBC connector](https://github.com/cloudera/hue/blob/master/desktop/libs/notebook/src/notebook/connectors/jdbc.py) for more details.
+This is the only Java code piece in Hue.

-**Note** In the long term, SqlAlchemy is prefered as more "Python native".
+**Note** SqlAlchemy is prefered as more "Python native".

+By default it won't be built without setting the `BUILD_DB_PROXY` flag, e.g.:

+    export BUILD_DB_PROXY=true make install

 ### Jobs